huulloves/distil-database/README.md

 ## purpose
-**distil database** will serve anyone — no matter their education or language level — access and understand data in a way that makes sense to them.
+**distil database** will serve anyone — no matter their education or language level — access and understand data in a way that makes sense to them. will do so using natural language querying logic.

 ## eventual purpose
 it will let you ask questions, get summaries, and trace patterns, while honoring how *you* think and speak.